zerolty/auto-version/README.md

 cat githook-*/pre-commit >> .git/hooks/pre-commit
 ```

-When you commit the 'commit', it will automatically pop out of the selection interface, select and update the corresponding version.
-(Note: If there is a related commit command in your program, use `--no-verify` to skip this hook, otherwise it will be called in a loop)
+When you commit the 'commit', it will automatically pop out of the selection interface, select and update the correct version.
+(Note: There is a related commit command in your program, use `--no-verify` to skip this hook, otherwise it will be called in a loop)

 **Tip:**